 Other States' Grants

 Similar to Maine, other states may offer grant programs to our undergraduate students.
-Funding is usually based on exceptional financial need, enrollment status and the completion of application materials by a certain deadline found on the FAFSA website.
+Funding is usually based on certain levels of financial need, enrollment status and the completion of application materials by a certain deadline found on the FAFSA website.
 We encourage you to check with your state for specific requirements.

 An effective way to reduce student loan borrowing is to access as many scholarships as possible.
 We strongly urge you to diligently research available scholarships and to take of as many as you can every year you are in school.
 Great resources for finding scholarships include guidance counselors, parents’ employers, local organizations and banks.
 We have developed a comprehensive list of scholarship search engines and tools on our Money Matters page.